What is hCG? Beta hCG, tests and levels

 Units, assays, and practical notes

-- Medicines: hCG trigger shots can keep tests positive for days.
+• Medicines: hCG trigger shots can keep blood and urine tests positive for several days.
+This can make it harder to tell when a pregnancy related rise has started.

 Clinical uses of beta hCG

-- Guide ultrasound timing: Helps choose when a scan is likely to show findings.
+• Guide ultrasound timing: Levels can help your clinician choose when an ultrasound scan is more likely to show useful information.

-- Tumour marker: Certain germ cell tumours can produce hCG in non-pregnant people.
+• Tumour marker: Certain germ cell tumours (for example, some ovarian or testicular tumours) can produce hCG in people who are not pregnant.

 Our hCG calculators